-I had by that time purchased a home in Illinois with lots of land for antennas.
-It was on Little Swan Lake in Avon, Illinois.
-I thought this would be the place I would retire so I added an addition on the home just for my ham radio and put up a number of antennas.
-My call was K9OQ.
-I still hold that call today.
-However on April 3 2010 I suffered a heart attack.
-I was one of the lucky ones who survived but realized that living three hours from the nearest hospital was probably not wise.
-Therefore we sold our dream home by the lake and moved back to Davenport. we found a home on an acre of land inside the city!
-I put up my TH11Dx and a SteppIR vertical.
+On April 3, 2010, I suffered a heart attack.
+I was one of the lucky ones who survived but was told by my cardiologist that living three hours from the nearest cardiac hospital was probably not wise.
+We sold our dream home by the lake and moved back to Davenport.
+We found a home with an acre of land inside the city!
+I put up my TH11Dx and a SteppIR Big IR vertical.

 Moving to Atlanta

-After going through several Iowa winters we decided to move back to the Atlanta area.
-We had lived there from 1999 to 2003 and found the area very attractive both from the location and the weather.
-We moved here in October of 2012.
-I have the Steppir Big IR Vertical up and am waiting for the people to dig the hole, pour the concrete and put up the HDX 555 Tower with the TH11Dx on top!
-Hopefully it will be poured this week which means the tower should be up by July 1 2013!
+In 2012, after going through several Iowa winters, we decided to move back to the Atlanta area.
+We had lived there from 1999 to 2003 and found the area very attractive both from the location and especially the weather.
+We moved to Cumming Georgia in October of 2012.

 I have written three novels which can be found by clicking here .
 Take a look especially if you like sci-fi!
-I have a web site www.championprograms.com where you can gain access to some of the programs I offer.
-You may also look at the site www.championlearners.com and Championministry.com.
+I have a web site Champion Program where you can gain access to some of the programs I offer.

 Larry G. Patten